reactioncommerce/reaction-docs/public-docs/blocks-api.md

 | ProductDetailMain    | VariantTable         |                   | 60       |

 ### Variant Detail

+All blocks inherit props from the `withProduct` and `withVariant` HOC.

 | Region               | Block                | HOCs              | Priority |
 |----------------------|----------------------|-------------------|----------|